What Is Arc Welding?

 How Does Arc Welding Work?

 The power generated in the arc welding process comes from either an AC or DC power supply.
-This creates a high amount of heat — around 6,500 degrees Fahrenheit! — which is needed to melt the base materials.
+This creates a high amount of heat — around 6,500 degrees Fahrenheit! — which is hot enough to melt the base materials.
+To put that into perspective, that's more than twice as hot as lava flowing from a volcano!

 Equipment Used in Arc Welding